Drupal or WordPress – Which is Better CMS for your Enterprise?

 The WordPress vs Drupal cost comparison can be tricky.
 They are both free to download under the open source license.
 The paid themes and plugins for Drupal cost a lot more and WordPress has plenty of free options.
 However, it is the cost of ‘human’ resources that matters more here.
 Developers who work on Drupal are not easily available and command a premium.
 They possess a skill set that is difficult to acquire and hence charge more.
 If you decide to adopt this CMS, this will be an unavoidable expense.

 Drupal is a technically advanced CMS and doesn’t demand the kind of system resources that WordPress does.
 Also, it doesn’t require frequent updates.
 The enterprise-grade security and in-depth reports make it a top choice for governments.
 In contrast, security of the many plugins of WordPress can be compromised if the website isn’t updated or the plugin gets old.
 It is also possible that hackers target WordPress simply dues to its popularity.
 Although, the WordPress security can be enhanced by installing third-party plugins.

 In conclusion, whether you choose Drupal or WordPress, each CMS has a set of unique attributes that can cater to varying enterprise needs.
 Drupal is preferred when a website is content-heavy and requires a quick page load.
 It is powerful, flexible and allows developers a free hand in coming up with own creative solutions.
 Small and medium businesses (SMBs) prefer WordPress as resources are tight and the CMS has a shorter learning curve.
 Ease of use is the most important factor, Drupal has many additional features that may not be essential for a SMB.

 Are you looking for WordPress or Drupal development solutions but don’t know which one to pick?
-Let our team of experts guide you to select & develop on the platform that best suites your business needs.
+Let our team of experts guide you to select & develop on the platform that best suits your business needs.